-Two dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain
+Four dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain

+The most serious rainfall was observed just south of Birmingham in Jefferson and Shelby counties, with totals in the double digits after precipitation fell at rates topping three inches per hour.
+The Shelby County Coroner’s Office told The Washington Post that two 23-year-olds, a man and a woman, were found deceased in their car that was swept away by floodwaters.

-Two people died in the flooding in Arab, Ala., which is about 60 miles northeast of Birmingham, where radar estimated 6 to 7 inches of rain fell.
+Two more people died in the flooding in Arab, Ala., which is about 60 miles northeast of Birmingham, where radar estimated 6 to 7 inches of rain fell.
 The Marshall County Coroner’s Office confirmed that the bodies of a 4-year-old girl and an 18-year-old woman had been recovered.

-The most serious rainfall was observed just south of Birmingham in Jefferson and Shelby counties, with totals in the double digits after precipitation fell at rates topping three inches per hour.

 Police scanners were reportedly buzzing “nonstop with calls for assistance” as rising water transformed roadways into rivers, entered homes and rendered some neighborhoods inaccessible.